V-34-10/Guess-the-number/README.md

 # Guess-the-number

-This is a test task for an Android Developer position, requiring the creation of three screens for a simple game.
+This is a test task for an Junior Android Developer position on Boosta, requiring the creation of three screens for a simple game.

 Screen 1 is the menu screen, displaying a title and two buttons.
 The "Start game" button redirects the user to the second screen, which is the game screen.